Sunak to hand France almost £500 million to tackle small boat crossings

 The pair spoke for an hour in private, having dispensed with their advisers, and Mr Sunak hailed him as a “friend of Britain” and Mr Macron hailed a “new beginning” in Anglo-French relations.

-Mr Marcon said he wants to have the “best possible relations” with the UK but they need to “fix” the consequences of Brexit.
+Mr Macron said he wants to have the “best possible relations” with the UK but they need to “fix” the consequences of Brexit.

 But one of those issues he cited was the absence of any returns agreement for asylum seekers that cross each other’s borders.